Policy: Higher degree by research - examinations

-This policy covers Higher Degree by Research theses submitted for examination by ANU students.
+This policy covers Higher Degree by Research theses submitted for examination by ANU candidates.

 Theses submitted for the award of a Master of Philosophy, Professional Doctorate, or Doctor of Philosophy.

-- This document is to be read in conjunction with the Research Awards Rules.
+- This document is to be read in conjunction with the Research Awards Rule.

 - The University ensures that processes are in place to ensure that Higher Degree by Research theses:

 - Uphold the fundamental principles of quality and integrity in scholarly work;

 - Align with the University reputation and principles of integrity and academic freedom;